-Any declaration of interest required by article 76 above must be made as soon as is reasonably practicable.
+Any declaration of interest required by article 78 above must be made as soon as is reasonably practicable.
 Failure to comply with this requirement does not affect the underlying duty to make the declaration of interest.

 A declaration in relation to an interest of which the director is not aware, or where the director is not aware of the transaction or arrangement in question, is not required.
-For this purpose, a director is treated as being aware of matters of which he ought reasonably to be aware.
+For this purpose, a director is treated as being aware of matters of which the director ought reasonably to be aware.

 A director need not declare an interest: